 The cover page of each SSAP contains a STATUS section that can affect the implementation of each SSAP.
 The STATUS section contains the following:

 AFFECTS/AFFECTED BY – A useful tool for tracking relationships between statements and interpretations is contained within these sections.
 The “affects” section is used when a SSAP has previously been amended to reflect new SAP concepts or superseded by other issued SSAPs.
 Nullified INTs are also noted in this section.
 Readers are referenced to another SSAP in the “affected by” section if the SSAP has been superseded or amended with a new SAP concept or with the issuance of a new SSAP.
-Text within paragraphs amended with new SAP concepts or superseded may also be “shaded” to notify readers that revised guidance is available.

 Appendix H – Superseded SSAPs and Nullified Interpretations: